brimdata/zui/CODE.md

 This is here to document the design patterns chosen by the developers.
 It documents structures, abstractions, and philosophy in this repo.

+## Folders

+Documentation for where code should go.

+### src/domain

+Domains are concepts specific to Zui.
+Things like pools, queries, sessions, history.
+A domain can contain operations, handlers, a plugin-api, models, types.

+### src/core

+Core objects and functions can be used accross multiple domains.
+Like menus and commands.

+### src/util

+This is super generic JavaScript code that knows nothing about Zui, Electron, or Web.
+It can be copied into another project and work right out of the gate.
+Code must contain no dependencies in this folder.

+## src/plugins

+This is a directory of plugins that use the plugin api to add functionality to the app.
+Come of the plugins are prefixed with the word core to indicate they provide core functionality, but only require the plugin api to achieve this.
+To add a plugin today, create a new directory in the plugins directory, create and index.ts file within it, then export a named function called activate.
+It will accept the PluginContext object as its only argument.
+The go to the `run-plugins.ts` file and call the activate function within the body of runPlugins.
+This could be make automatic one day, but it's hardcoded for now.

 ## Glossary of Terms

 In no particular order.